sandermarechal/jejik-mt940/README.md

 class are passed the account number as parameter.
 The other callables are not passed any variables.

+If the callable for the `Account` class or `Statement` class returns `null` then that statement will be skipped by the parser.

 An example, integrating MT940 with your ORM:

 ```php